robstoll/atrium/.github/ISSUE_TEMPLATE/good_first_issue.md

 *logic*
 - [ ] extend XyAssertions with a function `foo` (see YzAssertions as a guideline)
 - [ ] implement foo in DefaultXyAssertions.kt by using the `ExpectImpl.feature.extractor...`
-- [ ] execute `./gradlew generate` which will create accessors which are then used in the API
+- [ ] execute `./gradlew generateLogic` which will create accessors which are then used in the API
+- [ ] execute `./gradlew apiDump & KOTLIN_VERSION=1.9 ./gradlew apiDump`

 *api-fluent*
 - [ ] provide a val which returns `Expect<T>` in xYExpectations.kt (see yzExpectations.kt as a guideline)